 Even the best of us make a mistake sometimes.
 That sure was the case when the super luxurious brand Rolls-Royce recalled 589 of its 2010 Ghost model cars due to a technical malfunctioning with their engine systems.
-The Ghost uses a reworked version of the twin-turbo V12 and apparently the electric auxiliary water pump was said to have the possibility of overheating and potentially resulting in a fire.
+The Ghost uses a reworked version of the twin-turbo V12.
+Apparently, the electric auxiliary water pump was said to have the possibility of overheating and potentially resulting in a fire.
 That means that all the Rolls-Royce Ghost 2010 cars bought between September 2009 and September 2010 will have to be returned to the dealership for repairs.
-Of course this problem will be taken care of by the company free of charge and a new auxiliary water pump will be installed after careful care and inspection.
+Of course, this problem will be taken care of by the company free of charge, and a new auxiliary water pump will be installed after careful care and inspection.

 However, the Rolls-Royce is not alone in this embarrassment.
 The same incident took place with the BMW when the National Highway Traffic Safety Administration had to issue a recall for the same problem earlier this week.
 The vehicles using the automaker’s turbocharged eight- and twelve-cylinder engines are faced this problem.